2 Weeks in Japan: The Perfect Itinerary for First Time Visitors

 View from Harukas 300 in Osaka at night

-If you have more time or decide to get a 14 Day Japan Rail Pass and spend more time travelling and less in Tokyo, you could consider these destinations that we enjoyed on our last trip:
+If you have more time or decide to get a 14 Day Japan Rail Pass and spend more time travelling and less in Tokyo, you could consider these destinations that we’ve enjoyed on various Japan trips:

-• Osaka – A fun city with delicious food, the vibrant Dotonburi area, and the Universal Studios Japan theme park (featuring Harry Potter World).
+• Osaka – A fun city with delicious food, the vibrant Dotonburi area, and the Universal Studios Japan theme park (featuring Harry Potter and Super Nintendo Worlds).
 You could visit as a day trip from Kyoto or add on a night before flying out from Kansai airport.

 • Kinosaki Onsen – Take a break from sightseeing in this beautiful hot spring town, wander around in a kimono, and relax in one of the seven public onsen.
 Read our Kinosaki Onsen post for everything you need to know including onsen etiquette.

-• Nara – Beautiful temples that are an easy day trip from Kyoto.
+• Nara – Beautiful temples that are an easy day trip from Kyoto or we loved staying overnight at the magical forest ryokan Tsukihitei.

 • Koya-san – A temple town in the mountains a few hours from Osaka where you can stay the night in a Zen Buddhist temple.